-This huge bay encompasses some 579 square miles of indigo sea which is scattered with over 3,000 limestone islets and cliffs, almost all of them uninhabited.
-Oddly shaped rocky outcrops of varying sizes jut dramatically from the sea and create a rather surreal, yet enchanting vista.
-Several islands boast beautiful grottos and caves while the waters are also host to coral reefs, freshwater swamp forests, mangrove forests, small lakes and sandy beaches.
+You simply can’t visit Vietnam without casting your eyes over UNESCO World Heritage listed Halong Bay.
+Encompassing some 579 square miles, this huge bay is scattered with over 3,000 limestone islets and cliffs that jut dramatically from the indigo waters.
+Almost all the islands are uninhabited and several boast beautiful grottos and caves while the waters are host to coral reefs, freshwater swamp forests, mangroves, small lakes and sandy beaches.

-By far the best way to tour, see and appreciate the sheer beauty of the bay is aboard a junk boat or boutique ship to cruise around the islands, if time allows we highly recommend the one or two night cruises rather than the day excursions.
-A cruise also offers the opportunity to visit one or more of the floating villages, usually by smaller bamboo rowing boat, to catch a glimpse of traditional Vietnamese life.
+By far the best way to see and appreciate the bay’s sheer splendour is to cruise around the islands aboard a junk boat or boutique ship.
+A cruise also allows you to visit one or more of the floating villages, usually by smaller bamboo rowing boat, for a glimpse of traditional Vietnamese life.
 These true water worlds that rise and fall with the tides are often home to many generations, with fishing the main source of income.

 The bay offers countless places to swim, fish, kayak and snorkel, while popular Cat Ba Island offers trekking and cycling as well as wildlife to spot.

 Equally impressive, Lan Ha Bay is further from Halong City, so has a more isolated appeal.
 As well as 300 or so karst islands, Lan Ha also has several white sand beaches.

 A selection of our favourite journeys and vessels are shown, however alternatives are available.
 All cruise itineraries, excursions and schedules are subject to change due to weather, tide levels and operating conditions.